halkyon/ghost-terraform/README.md

 This will create a single pod running Ghost using a persistent disk for the content, and a load balancer for the service.

 A certificate is not provisioned.
-You will need to configure one for yourself on the load balancer.
+You will need to configure one yourself on the load balancer.

 ## Required variables